Forestipedia writer | Helping you to discover the best places on your travels

-Most people associate Cornwall with a summer seaside holiday, but have you ever visited on a winter holiday?
+Most people associate Cornwall with a summer seaside holiday.
+But have you ever visited in winter?
 From daffodils in December to surfing in February, winter shines a new and unexpected light on this beautiful county.

-2. The climate is mild.
 Daffodils in December?
-Cornwall lies on the eastern edge of the Gulf Stream, which means that its winter temperatures are comparable to Mediterranean resorts such as Benidorm, Nice and Naples.
+Cornwall lies on the eastern edge of the Gulf Stream, which means that its winter temperatures are comparable to Mediterranean resorts such as Benidorm, Nice and, Naples.
 This makes it one of the warmest counties in the UK and yes, daffodils can often be seen in December.